 Tools to Help You Avoid Scammers

-USCIS wants to combat immigration services scams by equipping applicants, legal service providers and community-based organizations with the knowledge and tools they need to detect and protect themselves from dishonest practices.
+We fight immigration scams by giving applicants, legal service providers and community-based organizations knowledge and tools.

 Empower yourself by using our online educational resources, which include:

 - The top things to know before and after filing an application or petition;

 - A list of common immigration services scams;

 - State-by-state information on where you can report an immigration services scam;

 - Advice on finding authorized legal help;